Tgaaly/Theano-Perceptron/README.md

 # Theano-SimpleNN

-Simple NN built in Theano
+Simple NN with 2 input nodes and binary output (built using Theano)